-West Palm Beach criminal defense lawyers Lawrence Meltzer and Steven Bell can fight to protect your rights and help you achieve the most favorable possible outcome to your case.
+Our criminal defense lawyers in West Palm Beach, FL, Lawrence Meltzer and Steven Bell, can fight to protect your rights and help you achieve the most favorable possible outcome to your case.

 Call (561) 283-3259 today to have our attorneys review your case and discuss all of your legal options during a free, confidential consultation.

 Repeat violence is defined as "two incidents of violence or stalking."
 Florida Statute § 784.046(1)(a) defines violence as any of the following acts committed by a person against another person: